mohitpai/journey-optimizer.en/help/using/sms/get-started-sms.md

 SMS deliveries can be created:

 * In a **Journey**: Once you added an SMS activity in your journey, and defined basic settings, use the **[!UICONTROL Actions: SMS]** right pane to create the content for the SMS message.

-    For more information on how to configure your journey, refer to this [page](../building-journeys/journey-gs.md).
+[Learn how to create a journey](../building-journeys/journey-gs.md)

 * In a **Campaign**: Once you created a campaign, select SMS as your action and define basic settings.

-    For more information on how to configure your campaign, refer to this [page](../campaigns/create-campaign.md#configure).
+[Learn how to create a campaign](../campaigns/create-campaign.md#configure)

 >[!IMPORTANT]